blankly-finance/blankly/README.md

    |-keys.json
    |-settings.json
 ```

-4. **Everything should work!**.
-Check out some examples in our docs or see some basic usage below.

 For more info, and ways to do more advanced things, check our [getting started docs](https://docs.blankly.finance).
 ## Example Use